Backlinks are a key part of any SEO strategy, contributing to enhance a website's search engine ranking and authority.

 Why Low-Quality Backlinks Can Harm SEO?

-Not all backlinks help your website, in fact, some can damage it.
-Low-quality backlinks come from spammy, irrelevant, or untrustworthy sources often linked to unrelated niches, such as oil and gas marketing agency websites, which search engines see as signals of manipulation rather than credibility.
+Not all backlinks help your website; in fact, some can harm it.
+Low-quality backlinks often come from spammy, irrelevant, or untrustworthy sources, such as websites unrelated to your niche for example oil and gas marketing agency take backlinks from Food and Beverage Branding Agency website, which search engines see as signals of manipulation rather than credibility.

 When your site is linked from such sources, it can: